nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_testGroup.md

 Notes that relate to the test group header that were written by the performing `organization`.

+For example, the sample has haemolysed or has leaked.

 ### specimen ###

 <table class='resource-attributes'>